 Configuring the SMTP server

-To configure the SMTP relay server, you need to log in to your account, click on “Mailing Lists” from the left side menu, and select the “Direct SMTP” option.
+To configure the SMTP relay server, you need to log in to your account, hover over the icon at the far right corner of the top navigation bar and click on “Settings.”
+Then select the “Direct SMTP” option.

 Here, you’ll find all the details to connect:

 Moosend gives you the option to send your SMTP campaign to an email address or a mailing list.